Apple hopes its Maps do-over gets you where you need to go

 Starting next week with the iOS 12 beta, people in the San Francisco Bay Area will see more detailed information and more accurate navigation in Apple Maps.
 When iOS 12 rolls out to all iPhone and iPad users, the range covered will encompass all of Northern California -- and it will work on all Maps downloaded since 2012.
 You don't have to update to iOS 12 to get the new features, and they also will work on Maps on Apple Watches and Macs.
 The updates were first reported by TechCrunch.

-Eventually, the entire US will have the better Apple Maps (Apple didn't say how much time it would take to cover the entire country, but noted it would be closer to one year than five.
-It also declined to say if or when it would expand internationally.).
+Eventually, the entire US will have the better Apple Maps.
+Apple didn't say how much time it'd take to cover the entire country, but noted it'd be closer to one year than five.
+It also declined to say if or when it would expand internationally.

 The revamp is the biggest thing to happen to Maps since it launched in 2012 and comes at a time when more companies are starting to pay attention to where you are and how location data will serve the future innovations like self-driving cars.
 Apple's pitching a service that values your privacy.
 But the company will have to work hard to change that terrible first impression -- one that had most users ditching the app for more reliable alternatives.